Caliburn-Micro/caliburn-micro.github.io/documentation/event-aggregator.md

 ### Publishing Events

 Once you have obtained a reference to the EventAggregator instance you are free to begin publishing Events.
 An Event or message as we call it to distinguish between .Net events, can be any object you like.
 There is no requirement to build your Events in any specific fashion.
-As you can see in the sample below the Publish method can accept any entity that derives from System.Object and will happily publish it to any interested subscribers.
+As you can see in the sample below the Publish methods can accept any entity that derives from System.Object and will happily publish it to any interested subscribers.

 ``` csharp
 public class FooViewModel {